pc9795/bumper-fury/Assets/GameFiles/Scripts/Dev guide.md

 * Use `none` as value for button's `navigation`.
 * Keep everything in `float` your life will be easy.
 * Use prefabs
+* To implement difficulty following things are done:
+    1. Health buff in `GameManager.LoadPlayer` and `GameManager.LoadAIOpponents`.
+    2. Energy buff in `GameManger.LoadPlayer` and `GameManager.LoadAIOpponents`.
+    3. Intelligent AI in `AIManager.Refersh`.
+Changed sensor length accordingly and player attacking probability
+    4. Affected level time in `LeveTimer.Start`.